Understanding Customer Touch Points | Marketing Strategy Guide

 How to Optimize Customer Touchpoints

-Optimizing customer touchpoints requires a thoughtful and strategic approach.
-Here’s how to do it effectively...
+Alright, now for why you're actually here!
+Optimizing customer touchpoints.
+This requires a thoughtful and strategic approach.
+Here’s how we do it effectively in the businesses that we consult with...

 Map the Customer Journey